What is Copywriting?

-Step one for writing an ideal copy is to know to whom you are writing for?
+Step one for writing an ideal copy is to know to whom you are writing to?

-Once you had a crystal clear picture of you target prospect in your mind you can write for it better-
+Once you had a crystal clear picture of your target prospect in your mind you can write for it better-

 How well you should know your audience?

 The answer is – You have to create a realistic Customer Avatar of your prospect